ted-ross/transom/input/issues.md

 required to create new ones.
 [Sign up for an account](https://issues.apache.org/jira/secure/Signup!default.jspa).

-Before reporting a bug, [search existing issues](#search-existing-issues) to see if it has already been reported.
+Before reporting a bug, [search the existing issues](#search-issues) to see if it has already been reported.
 If it has, feel free to add a comment describing the case where you see it.

 If it hasn't, it's time to [report a bug](https://issues.apache.org/jira/secure/CreateIssue.jspa?pid=12310520&amp;issuetype=1&amp;priority=3).